horair-a/uni_project1/README.md

 ## System Flow

-The CUET Store system begins with the **User Interface**, where users log in and their credentials are verified.
-Once validated, users can place orders.
-The **CUET Store System** checks the order status (Accepted/Rejected) and updates the inventory if the order is accepted.
-The **Admin & Department Head** review and approve/reject the order requests.
+The CUET Store system begins with the **User Interface**, where users log in and their credentials are verified.The **CUET Store System** checks the order status (Accepted/Rejected) and updates the inventory if the order is accepted.
+The **Admin** review and approve/reject the order requests.
 Once approved, the system updates the inventory and finalizes the process.

 ## Features